Limi3/CTF-Reports/writeups/cookie.md

 Later, I came back with a fresh mindset and tried going through the values one by one.
 Eventually, when I hit 18, I was rewarded with the flag.
 ![Screenshot 2025-05-05 162358](https://github.com/user-attachments/assets/f5df512e-b16e-40d6-b647-c7b39c30746c)

 Persistence paid off on this one.
-On to the next CTF!
+Cya on the next ctf